Help for adults who stammer.

 If you need support or a friendly chat, talk to someone on our support team by using our webchat or helpline.
 We know what it's like to stammer.

 Meeting and speaking to others who stammer is one of the best things you can do.
 Find out about local or online support groups and forums at our Connect section.
 You'll also find links to our social media there.

-If you have a service you'd like us to include here, download our Guidelines, and complete and return the form.
-The guidelines explain our criteria for including a therapy/course on our website and tells you what to do next.
-Requests will be reviewed by our Service Panel.
+If you have a service you'd like us to include here, download and read our Guidelines below.
+They explain our criteria for including a therapy or course on our website.
+Then download and complete the Approaches for therapies & courses form and return it to email@example.com Requests will be reviewed by our Service Panel.